shizuo-kaji/PairedImageTranslation/README.md

 We need input-output paired images (x_1,y_1), (x_2,y_2), (x_3,y_3),...
 so that the input image x_i is spatially aligned with the output image y_i.
+In particular, the image sizes should be same.

 ### Method 1: pairs specified by a text file
 - Make a text file "ct_reconst_train.txt" consisting of: